|

 registration staff ("registrars") who are responsible for recording the details

 of every patient who comes into the hospital before treatment can be provided.
+Following an analysis of the performer audience and the technical operation of the

 mainframe software, it was decided to concentrate on less experienced performers, and to